Saishabeer/voice-assistant-openai/README.md

 This ensures the Celery task (or synchronous fallback) persists the summary, satisfaction rating, feedback, and raw JSON payloads in `voice_conversation`.

+Optional beat scheduler (if you use periodic tasks):

 ---
 ## 🤝 Contributing